 Whether it’s Lisbeth Salander’s righteous penchant for vengeance or Gillian Flynn’s perfectly imperfect female heroines, these thrilling mystery novels that feature badass female leads prove that mystery is a woman’s world.
-The immense popularity of these female detectives, whether amateur or professional, have resulted in epic series with book after book chronicling their thrilling exploits.
+The magnetic appeal of these female detectives, from amateur sleuths or professional investigators, has inspired readers the world over to follow their thrilling exploits.
 Let’s go, girls.

 Tana French’s Dublin Murder Squad series is the mystery series that keeps readers coming back for more, in particular due to the immense popularity of French’s detective Cassie Maddox.
 In this chilling novel, Maddox is ordered to impersonate her victim (a young woman who looks so much like her she could be her doppelgänger) in order to solve her murder.
 Though Cassie will go to any lengths to get the killer, this time she may have gone too far.